 - It reduces emergency room visits, time spent in the hospital, and readmissions after hospitalizations.

 - It provides flexibility and increased convenience.

 - It’s easy to operate when using Anelto solutions.

 - It provides peace of mind that conditions are being monitored.

 - It reduces contact with other patients and exposure to pathogens and airborne viruses.

-- It increases patient buy-in and accountability, which has been shown to positively affect care plan compliance.
+- It increases patient buy-in and accountability, which has been shown to affect care plan compliance positively.

 Not Just for Emergencies

 It’s understandable that remote patient monitoring would be associated with emergencies like falls, especially for the senior market.
 Virtual healthcare services like those provided by Anelto play an important role in chronic care monitoring.
-However, they are also largely focused on preventive healthcare and chronic condition management.
+However, they also largely focus on preventive healthcare and chronic condition management.